 Rolling resistance refers to the effort required to keep a tire moving.
 Low rolling resistance tires (sometimes called LRR tires) are more energy efficient because they require less energy to rotate.

-Magnificent feats of engineering, LRR tires have many features that improve efficiency, including reduced flex to their tread.
+LRR tires have many features that improve efficiency, including reduced flex to their tread.
 This is because it takes more energy to rotate tires that bend or flex in rotation.

 Temperature & Air Pressure

-On the other hand, proper air pressure improves fuel economy for both electric and gas powered vehicles.
-The Department of Energy has found that for every loss of 1 psi (in all four tires), fuel efficiency can drop by 0.4%.
-That may seem small, but it really adds up.
-It’s the air in your tires that actually supports your vehicle’s weight and adding stress to your engine reduces efficiency.
+The air in your tires is what is actually supporting your vehicle’s weight.
+Stress to your engine reduces efficiency.
 Testing shows that a reduction of 20% in psi from the recommended tire pressure can reduce your range by up to six percent.

-FREE AIR CHECK
+FREE AIR CHECKTreadwear

 It may seem counterintuitive, but new tires are actually less efficient than worn tires.

-This is because treadwear literally wears away your tire’s rubber tread, making it lighter, smoother and easier to roll.
-New tires have deeper, thicker treads that weigh more and take more energy to rotate.
-A worn tire can be up to 10% more efficient (via rolling resistance) than a new tire.
+Treadwear wears away your tire’s rubber tread, making it lighter, smoother, and easier to roll.
+New tires have deep, thick treads that are heavier which require more energy to rotate.

 Manufacturers want to outclass their competition, so you’ll find that Original Equipment (OE) tires that come with your new vehicle are a little more efficient than aftermarket tires.